Foot Clan: 2003 series

 The Foot Clan logo as seen in the 2003 animated series.

 In the 2003 series, the Foot Clan is more similar to its original comic version.
-The Foot Clan are a group of warriors and assassins that Shredder created 10 centuries ago in Japan.
-The Shredder, who in this series is a long-lived Utrom named Ch'rell, has led the Clan since its creation and has turned it into a fearsome and secret group present across the world.
-The Foot emblem is a red, trident-like dragon's footprint (hence the name of the clan), an inverted version of the "Three-Toed Sign of the Dragon", the symbol of the five warriors who had defeated the original demon known as the Shredder in 300 AD.
+The Foot Clan are a group of warriors and assassins founded by Shredder one thousand years prior in Japan.
+Shredder, who in this series is a long-lived Utrom named Ch'rell, has led the Clan since its creation and has turned it into a fearsome and secret group present across the world.
+The Foot emblem is a red, trident-like dragon's footprint (hence the name of the clan), an inverted version of the "Three-Toed Sign of the Dragon", the symbol of the five warriors who had defeated the demonic Shredder in 300 AD.
 Thanks to Shredder's knowledge of Utrom technology, the Clan has weapons and equipment centuries ahead of human technology.
-They once created Foot Mechs in Rogue in the House which were based on Master Splinter, the President, the Prime Minister, and some others.

 2012 series

 In the 2012 series, the Foot Clan's origins are expanded on in the second season of the series.
 The clan was founded in Japan by a master martial artist named Koga Takuza, who used the swords of his fallen foes to forge a helmet stronger than steel, dubbing it the Kuro Kabuto.
 The Kabuto helmet is a symbol of the leader of the Foot Clan, passed down to the various rulers in the Foot's history.
 The Foot Clan would end up in a lengthy war against the Hamato Clan, which reached a boiling point when Oroku Saki was raised alongside Hamato Yoshi.
-Though the two were raised as brothers, Saki discovered his true heritage as being an orphaned Foot Clan member, and when his love Tang Shen wed Yoshi, he inadvertently killed Shen leaving Yoshi to supposedly perish while saving his infant daughter Hamato Miwa.
-In this series, the Foot Clan is a global ninjutsu clan and crime syndicate answering only to the Shredder, though others run the various factions of the Foot Clan across the globe.
+Though the two were raised as brothers, Saki discovered his true heritage as being an orphaned Foot Clan member, and when his love Tang Shen wed Yoshi, he inadvertently killed Shen leaving Yoshi to supposedly die while saving his infant daughter Hamato Miwa.
+In this series, the Foot Clan is a global ninjutsu clan and crime syndicate answering only to Shredder, though others run the various factions of the Foot Clan across the globe.

 The basic Foot Soldiers are silent ninjas with black robes and red bug-like eyes who are equipped with various weapons such as swords, shurikens, spears, nunchucks and tonfas.
 Eventually after an alliance with the Kraang, these warriors are replaced by robotic duplicates called "Foot-Bots", who have more advanced combat and have the ability to learn and predict the Turtles' moves, they also have the ability to grow extra limbs and can morph their hands into deadly weapons like curved blades, buzzsaws, maces and drills.
 Another variation of these machines are the Elite Foot-Bots, who are based on Chrome Dome and are built with plasma weapons.
 After Shredder had fled New York, Karai wants to regain the Foot Clan's honor with the help of her friend Shinigami and recruit more students, who all wear robes resembling the Hamato Clan.